czarcoin/czarcoin-automation/windows/storj-bridge-automate/README.md

 `storj-bridge.log` will contain the storj bridge service details and you can confirm if it is working properly there.

+### Inputs
+  -silent - [optional] this will write everything to a log file and prevent the script from running pause commands.
+    -noreboot - [optional] by default in silent mode the computer will auto-reboot if needed; this prevents that if called
+  -enableupnp - [optional] Enables UPNP
+  -nosvc - [optional] Prevents storj-bridge from being installed as a service
+  -svcname [name] - [optional] Uses this name as the service to install or remove - storj-bridge is default
+  -removesvc - [optional] Removes storjshare as a service (see the config section in the script to customize)
+  -runas - [optional] Runs the script as a service account
+    -username username [required] Username of the account
+    -password 'password' [required] Password of the account

 ### Advanced Functionality

 Extra commands that can be run to adjust the usage of the script